jhoerr/cloudmesh-manual/docs-source/source/installation/install.rst

 Please read a section in this manual completly, and understand the items explained.
 Do not just copy an past text in your terminal and execute it as it could have unexpected consequences.

+The mongo installation has to be done by everyone.

 Prerequisites
 -------------